huggingface/transformers/docs/source/training.rst

     trainer.train()

-which will start a training that you can follow with a progress bar, which should take a couple of minutes to complete (as long as you hav access to a GPU).
+which will start a training that you can follow with a progress bar, which should take a couple of minutes to complete (as long as you have access to a GPU).
 It won't actually tell you anything useful about how well (or badly) your model is performing however as by default, there is no evaluation during training, and we didn't tell the :class:`~transformers.Trainer` to compute any metrics.
 Let's have a look on how to do that now!